PayPal Payments Standard Button Manager API Overview

 - Automatic Billing

-The following buttons are some of those that you can create using the Button Manager API:
+The following are some of the buttons that you can create using the Button Manager API:

 Note For a complete list of PayPal button images and logos, see the Button Image Reference.